 If you choose to use a custom CSS, be aware that it interacts with the theme you have customized and other style settings in the Client.
 For example, styles you define in your custom CSS may be overridden by styles defined somewhere else depending on order or specificity.

 Test your custom CSS before you deploy it in a production environment to make sure elements display correctly.

-The following settings are available on the Settings > Native Theme page.
+The following options are available on the Settings > Native Theme page.
 When you edit the screen properties, the screen on the left shows the colors and font size you've selected.

-Sets the font size for the Native mode.
+•Size.
+Sets the font size for Native mode.

 The resources added here are associated with a directory and bundled with your project during deployment.
 This way you don't have to reference absolute or relative directories, but can instead list a file name that the Velocity Client then locates when executing.

-When a script in Velocity references a file external to your project, such as a CSS file, it must be added as a resource to the project.
-If you're using Speakeasy and add a grammar file, then you can load this file via a script and use voice-to-text phrase recognition.
+When a script in Velocity references a file external to your project, such as a CSS file, it should be added as a resource to the project.
+If you're using Speakeasy and add a grammar file, then you can load the grammar file using a script.

 •Add.
 Associates a resource file with your project.